raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ---
 The easiest way to test if your program will work on the ISS is to upload your `main.py` file to the online [Astro Pi Replay Tool](https://rpf.io/replay).

-To run your program, open the link and either drag and drop or select your `main.py` file and click run.
-The Replay tool will run your program in full and show you the images and data you have captured along with any files that your program outputs.
+To run your program, open the link and either drag and drop or select your `main.py` file and click **Run**.
+The Replay Tool will run your program in full and show you the images and data you have captured along with any files that your program outputs.

 --- /collapse ---